WWE News: 2017 WWE Hall Of Fame ‘Warrior Award’ Recipient Revealed

 Joan Lunden has been in the journalism business for over 40 years.
 Starting her rise in the business through a position with Good Morning America, she would use this platform to cover the Olympics, as well as interview a number of presidents.
 She would also do work for shows such as Biography, Behind Closed Doors, and others.

 In 2014, Lunden was diagnosed with Triple Negative Breast Cancer (TNBC) at the age of 63.
-Lunden. fortunately was able to beat cancer, and is now free from it.
+Lunden, fortunately, was able to beat cancer, and is now free from it.
 She revealed on her website that although TNBC does not respond to hormonal therapy, a combination of chemotherapy, radiation, and surgery was the strategy to a successful procedure.
 As a result, Lunden’s resilience earned her a Warrior award during WrestleMania 32 weekend.

 2017: Eric LeGrand